RabbiHasanR/pl_pgSQL/basic_database.md

 - ❌ **Not Always Intuitive**: Self joins can be difficult to understand, especially when there are multiple levels of hierarchy or when they’re used for more advanced comparisons.

 ---

+# Subquery in SQL
+A subquery is simply a query nested inside another query.
+It’s used when we need to perform multiple operations in steps, or when filtering or selecting data based on another query’s result.
+A subquery is also called a nested query or inner query.

+Subqueries can be classified into several types.
+Below are the main types, along with examples:

+a.
+Scalar Subquery
+A scalar subquery returns only one row and one column.
+It is executed first, independently, and its result is then used by the outer query.

+  Example 1: One row with one column
+  Suppose we have a table called employee, and we want to retrieve all employees whose salary is higher than the average salary.
+In this case, we can use a scalar subquery.

+  SELECT employee_id, name, salary
+  FROM employee
+  WHERE salary > (
+    SELECT AVG(salary)
+    FROM employee
+  );

+  Example 2: One row with multiple columns
+  Suppose we have a table called employees, Find all employees who work in the same department and job role as Alice:

+  SELECT *
+  FROM employees
+  WHERE (department_id, job_id) = (
+    SELECT department_id, job_id
+    FROM employees
+    WHERE name = 'Alice'
+  );

+b.
+Multi-row Subquery
+A multi-row subquery returns multiple rows, and it can return either one column or multiple columns.

+  1. Multiple rows with a single column
+  Suppose we have two tables: employee and department.
+We want to find all departments that are used in the employee table.

+  SELECT department_name
+  FROM department
+  WHERE department_id IN (
+    SELECT DISTINCT department_id
+    FROM employee
+  );

+  2. Multiple rows with multiple columns
+  Suppose we have employees and promotions tables.
+Find all employees who match any department and job combination listed in the promotions table.

+  SELECT employee_id, name, department_id, job_id
+  FROM employees
+  WHERE (department_id, job_id) IN (
+    SELECT department_id, job_id
+    FROM promotions
+  );

+c.
+Correlated Subquery
+A correlated subquery depends on values from the outer query.
+It cannot be executed independently because it is evaluated once for every row of the outer query.

+Example:
+Suppose we have an employees table, and we want to find employees whose salary is higher than the average salary of their own department.

+SELECT name
+FROM employees e1
+WHERE salary > (
+  SELECT AVG(salary)
+  FROM employees e2
+  WHERE e1.department_id = e2.department_id
+);
+In this example, the subquery is run once for each row in the outer query.

+Where Can We Use Subqueries?
+  Subqueries can be used in:

+  SELECT clause

+  FROM clause

+  WHERE clause

+  HAVING clause

+  Even inside INSERT, UPDATE, and DELETE statements